 Verizon 5G Home Internet plans

 With, customers can typically expect to see download speeds ranging from 25 to 50Mbps, with uploads in the single digits.
 5G is , and that's because the standard's millimeter-wave technology (aka mmWave) sends signals at much higher frequencies than LTE.
-Those higher frequencies can deliver gigabit speeds in the right circumstances, but the tradeoff is that they don't travel as far, and they can struggle with obstructions.
+Those higher frequencies can deliver gigabit speeds in the right circumstances, but the tradeoff is they don't travel as far and can struggle with obstructions.

 5G accounts for those high-speed range limitations by mixing slower mid- and low-band signals that travel farther for better coverage.
 On those frequencies, you can expect your 5G speeds to dip down to around 300Mbps on midband or down to double-digit LTE levels on low-band.
 That's why your 5G mileage will vary as far as speeds are concerned -- it all comes down to the location of your home.

-All of that is pretty appealing, and it matches what we see fromand , the other two names of note offering 5G home internet plans this year.
+All of that is pretty appealing, and it matches what we see fromand , the other two names of note offering 5G home internet plans.
 Like Verizon, neither of them enforces contracts, data caps or equipment fees.
 That seems like a smart strategy for providers hoping to tempt customers into trying something new.

 I mentioned T-Mobile and Starry -- those are the two other providers currently offering 5G home internet plans.is the notable absence here.
 The company has its own 5G network and it currently offers fixed wireless home internet service too, but that service doesn't make use of 5G, at least not yet.

-As for the size of each company's coverage map, T-Mobile offers the widest availability, with cellular internet service currently available to 30 million households across the US.
-Earlier this year, Verizon told us that it plans to offer 5G home internet service to .
-Starry is the smallest provider of the three and is currently available only in six cities, but the company plans to expand access to .
+As for each company's coverage map, T-Mobile offers the most comprehensive availability, with cellular internet service currently available to over 30 million households across the US.
+Verizon told us in February that it now offers 5G home internet service to as well and targets 50 million by 2025.
+Starry is the smallest provider of the three and is currently available in six cities.
+Still, the company plans to expand access to .

-All of that assumes you're paying the full $70 per month, but if you're already a Verizon mobile customer, your monthly bill falls to $50.
-In that case, Verizon's value figures come out to 10 cents per Mbps at average speeds of 500Mbps, 17 cents at 300Mbps and 50 cents at 100Mbps.
+All of that assumes you're paying the full $70 per month, but if you opt for the 5G Home, your monthly bill falls to $50.
+In that case, Verizon's value figures come out to 10 cents per Mbps for average speeds at 500Mbps, 17 cents at 300Mbps and 50 cents at 100Mbps.

-That stacks up pretty well with, most of whom charge at least 25 cents per Mbps, on average. , though, with most plans typically coming in between 9 and 17 cents per Mbps.
+That stacks up pretty well with, most of whom charge at least 25 cents per Mbps. , though, with most plans typically coming in between 9 and 17 cents per Mbps.
 If you're choosing between fiber and 5G, I'd still lean towards fiber in most cases.

-Does Verizon 5G Home Internet come with special offers or deals?
+Verizon 5G Home Internet special offers and deals

-Remember how I mentioned 5G home internet providers are doing their best to lure customers away from other technologies?
-That's the case with Verizon, as the company is currently offering a lot of sweeteners for anyone thinking about making the switch.
+Remember how I mentioned that 5G home internet providers are trying to lure customers away from other ISPs?
+That's certainly the case with Verizon.
+The company is currently offering a lot of sweeteners for anyone thinking about making the switch.

-For starters, if your current provider will charge you an early termination fee for ditching it before your contract is up, Verizon will cover that cost when you switch, up to $500.
-On top of that, new Verizon 5G Home Internet customers will get a free Samsung Chromebook 4, a $129 value, and online orders get a $100 Visa gift card, too.
-Verizon is also offering new customers two free months of Sling TV,among streaming TV services here on CNET.
+If your current provider charges an early termination fee for ditching it before your contract ends, Verizon will cover that cost when you switch (up to $500).
+On top of that, new Verizon 5G Home Internet Plus customers will get free Disney Plus for a year (and 5G Home customers get it for free for six months).
+Both plans get one month of service for free.
+Finally, Verizon is offering new customers two free months of Sling TV,among streaming TV services.

 That expansion of 5G infrastructure will be the key to bringing availability to more people and strengthening the signal for Verizon's existing customers.
-Time will tell if Verizon can continue growing its service map fast enough to keep up with the competition.
-Still, if it can, and if that simple, straightforward approach to pricing proves popular, Verizon's 5G Home Internet service might be a potential game-changer.
-We'll continue to watch this space, and I'll update this post as soon as we've had the chance to test the service out for ourselves.
+Suppose Verizon can continue growing its service map at a fast clip, and its simple, straightforward approach to pricing proves popular.
+In that case, Verizon's 5G Home Internet service might be a potential game-changer.
+We'll continue to watch this space, and I'll update this post as soon as we can test the service out for ourselves.